Skip to main content

 Tennessee joins a growing list of states codifying consumer data privacy rights, and several others have now passed legislation waiting on a Governor’s signature such as Montana, and Texas and Florida just earlier this week.
 What the TIPA brings to the table, and to the national discussion, is a unique safe harbor: it offers an affirmative defense to businesses who create, maintain and comply with a written privacy program that “reasonably conforms” to the National Institute of Standards and Technology (“NIST”) privacy framework or “other documented policies, standards, and procedures designed to safeguard consumer privacy.”
 Although the original version of the bill made this privacy program a requirement, the amended and adopted version of the bill clearly made this a “voluntary privacy program.”
 To see the changes from original to amended, see the redline here.

 The TIPA is otherwise built much like the business-friendly Virginia law (and the Indiana Consumer Data Privacy Act).
+For a full list of all state privacy laws we've covered, visit the U.S. State Consumer Privacy Law page.
 To help break down the TIPA, we highlight below the minor distinctions from the frameworks that inspired it – as examples, businesses must receive 60 days to cure alleged violations (rather than 30 days under the Indiana CDPA), and a Tennessee court may award treble damages for willful or knowing violations.
 We also distinguish key modifications made in the amended and adopted version of the bill.

 Applicability Criteria